Sustainable transport: Policies and governance

-By country and city
+By country

 United Kingdom

+In 2008, the UK Government released the Climate Change Act, which legislated an 80% reduction of greenhouse gas emissions by 2050, compared to a baseline of 1990.
+In 2019, the Climate Change Act was amended, and it now mandates a 100% reduction of emissions by 2050.
+This brings a net zero target.

+In 2021, the UK Department for Transport published their transport decarbonisation plan called "Decarbonising Transport.
+A better, greener Britain".
+This plan outlines how the UK transport sector will decarbonise by 2050.
+The six key strategic priorities therein revolve around modal shift to active and public transport, decarbonised road transport, freight transport, innovation, place-based solutions, and aviation and shipping.

 In 2021 the Institute for Public Policy Research issued a statement saying that car use in the United Kingdom must shrink while active transport and public transport should be used more.
 The Department for Transport responded that they will spend 2 billion pounds on active transport, more than ever, including making England and the rest of the UK's railways greener.
+UK studies have shown that a modal shift to rail from air could result in a sixtyfold reduction in CO2 emissions.

 Germany

 Some Western countries are making transportation more sustainable in both long-term and short-term implementations.
 An example is the modification in available transportation in Freiburg, Germany.
 The city has implemented extensive methods of public transportation, cycling, and walking, along with large areas where cars are not allowed.

 United States

 Since many Western countries are highly automobile-oriented, the main transit that people use is personal vehicles.
 About 80% of their travel involves cars.
-Therefore, California, is one of the highest greenhouse gases emitters in the United States.
+Therefore, automobiles are one of the highest greenhouse gases emitters in the United States.
 The federal government has to come up with some plans to reduce the total number of vehicle trips to lower greenhouse gases emission.
 Such as: